Chart Color Schemes

 Noble Park North has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Noble Park North's population is estimated at around 7,634 as of Feb 2026.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Noble Park North is estimated at around 7,634 as of Feb 2026.
 This reflects an increase of 198 people (2.7%) since the 2021 Census, which reported a population of 7,436 people.
-The change is inferred from the resident population of 7,632, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 13 validated new addresses since the Census date.
+The change is inferred from the resident population of 7,632 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 13 validated new addresses since the Census date.
 This level of population equates to a density ratio of 2,035 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
 Population growth for the suburb was primarily driven by overseas migration that contributed approximately 72.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population